Method can get you into a new home on a fixed budget within a predictable timeline.

 Retain Method for Site Feasability

-Method will work with you to completely review your project and create a turnkey cost estimate.
-We do this as part of a Feasibility Study, which normally precedes the design process.
-A feasibility study is a complete review of all engineering, permitting, design, access, trucking, site issues, and costs that may affect your project.
-At the completion of a Feasibility Study, Method provides an official Feasibility Study Report and turnkey cost estimate for your project.
-A Feasibility Study identifies all information necessary to move into Design Phase.
+A Feasibility Study identifies all the information that is necessary to move into the Design Phase.
+During Feasibility, Method works with you to completely review your project and create a turnkey cost estimate.
+A Feasibility Study is a comprehensive review of engineering, permitting, design, access, trucking, and site issues, as well as costs that may impact your project.
+At the completion of a Feasibility Study, Method provides an official review and turnkey cost estimate for your project.

 Design & Permitting